mazx4960/Website-Blog/README.md

 # Future enhancements

 ### Priority updates
-* Separating Blog title and Blog Content
-* Setting a blog post to be seen by: myself, friends or everyone
 * Deleting and editing Posts and Comments - only the ones written by you
 * Allow you to add events to google calendar
 * Updating the current location based on current time